atoum/docker/try/app/levels/1-a-configure.md

 ## `$runner`

 Through this variable you will be able to configure `atoum` internals.
-For example, if you want to add a new report (there are of them available) or enable an extension you will do it through `$runner`.
+For example, if you want to add a new report (there are many of them available) or enable an extension you will do it through `$runner`.